- Lovecraftian Horror Movies -

 Cast a Deadly Spell (Martin Campbell, USA.
 1991)

 A TV Movie set in Los Angeles 1948 this film-noir style detective story takes place in an alternate reality where magic is real and it's practise is becoming commonplace.
 H Philip Lovecraft (Fred Ward) is a private investigator who refuses to use magic in a world increasingly over run with it.
 He's hired by the rich and powerful Amos Hackshaw (David Warren) to track down the Necronomicon that was stolen from him by a young chauffeur he fired for having carnal desires for his virginal 16 year-old daughter - or so he feared.
-Content Warning: has some sexual references and a few bloody scenes.

 Runtime: 96 min - Colour - English